vinodmeesap/cordova-background-geolocation/README.md

     /**
     * This callback will be executed every time a geolocation is recorded in the background.
     */
-    var callbackFn = function(location, taskId) {
+    var callbackFn = function(location) {
         console.log('- Location', location);

         myUpdatePositionOnMapMethod(location);

         // The plugin records multiple samples when doing motionchange events.
         // It sends these to the location callback for you convenience.
+These
+        // "samples" are NOT persisted to the plugin's database.
         // You might uses these to "progressively" update user's current
         // position on a map, for example. if (location.sample) {
             console.log('- Ignore samples');

-            // IMPORTANT:  send signal to native code that your callback is complete. bgGeo.finish();
             return;
         }

-        myCustommProcessingMethod(function() {
-            // IMPORTANT:  send signal to native code that your callback is bgGeo.finish();
-        });
     };

     var failureFn = function(error) {